 Have or have not?

-The takeaway for employers: You may want to ramp up education around retirement income—and consider adding a guaranteed income* option to plans that don’t already offer them.Taking the worry out of retirement
+The takeaway for employers: You may want to ramp up education around retirement income—and consider adding a guaranteed income* option to plans that don’t already offer them.Planning for, not worrying about retirement

 1 The 2016 TIAA Lifetime Income Survey was conducted by KRC Research by phone among a national random sample of 1,000 adults, age 18 years and older, from June 7-16, 2016, using a combination of landline and cell phone interviews.
 The margin of error for the entire sample is plus or minus 3.1 percentage points.
 Margin of error may vary depending on subgroup analysis.